-The majority of software developers I know come from a very wide range of life paths.
+The majority of software developers I know come from an extensive range of life paths.
 My own experiences make this a critical question I used to ask but now can tell you the answer.

-To add to this point right now at time of writing Google is running a campaign promoting their ‘no degree’ certificates.
-These certs cover a wide range of in-demand job skills including programming.
+To add to this point, right now, at the time of writing, Google is running a campaign promoting their ‘no degree’ certificates.
+These certs cover a wide range of in-demand job skills, including programming.

-More good news in that there are simply not enough programmers out there to fill all the jobs right now.
-This re-enforces the fact that if you can produce results you can get the job.
+The more good news is that there are not enough programmers to fill all the jobs right now.
+This reinforces the fact that if you can produce results, you can get the job.

 So What Do I Need to Get a Job?

 Some of the best examples have been when people take their favorite childhood game and remake a version in their language of choice.
-When I first started to learn programming I thought games had no place in the serious programmers arsenal, however, this is just not true.
-Games can be great and demonstrate a strong command of the language you are use and teach you all kinds of things regarding messaging, networking, database use, and more.
+When I first started to learn to program, I thought games had no place in the severe programmer’s arsenal; however, this is not true.
+Games can be tremendous and demonstrate a strong command of the language you are using and teach you all kinds of things regarding messaging, networking, database use, and more.

-If you are having trouble coming up with ideas I try to add 1-2 project ideas a day to my: Project Idea List.
-I limit it to not be tutorials, but inspiration with a little extra info on how long it might take different skill levels to get started.
-I might come back later and make it more detailed, but for not it is just meant to be inspiration.
+If you are having trouble coming up with ideas, I try to add 1-2 project ideas a day to my: Project Idea List.
+I limit it not to be tutorials but inspiration with a bit of extra info on how long it might take different skill levels to get started.
+I might come back later and make it more detailed, but it is just meant to be an inspiration for not.

 Other Things You Should Do NOW

-Beyond building projects another great way to land a job without a degree is to simply get involved in the community.
+Beyond building projects, another great way to land a job without a degree is simply getting involved in the community.
 Opensource projects are not going to care at all what credentials you have.
-The simple fact is if you can contribute pull requests that have positive changes then you are going to be a gold start to any project.
+The simple fact is that if you can contribute pull requests that have positive changes, you will be a gold start to any project.

-Low Hanging Fruit on Opensource: Start by looking around on Github find a few projects that look like things you would be interested in and that are using the language you either have been learning or want to learn.
-Now you want to evaluate how active they are follow these steps.
+Low Hanging Fruit on Opensource: Start by looking around on Github find a few projects that look like things you would be interested in, and using the language you either have been learning or want to learn.
+Now you want to evaluate how active they are following these steps.

 Get Involved on Github

-- Number of commits – a project that is a few years old and only has 10 or so commits is likely not active
+- Several commits – a project that is a few years old and only has ten or so commits is likely, not active.

-- Recent Changes – Obviously like with recent commits old chances may or may not be bad but recent changes are always good
+- Recent Changes – Obviously, like with recent commits, old chances may or may not be wrong, but recent changes are always good.

-- Pull Requests – You can get an idea for how active a project is and how many people are contributing by looking at the number of Pull Request
+- Pull Requests – You can get an idea of how active a project is and how many people contribute by looking at the number of Pull Request.

-- Issues – in general people reporting issues represents a project people care about and can be a good sign
+- Issues – in general, people reporting issues represent a project people care about and can be a good sign.

-- Next I like to head over to the Issues tab and start reading.
+- Next, I like to head over to the Issues tab and start reading.
 A good trick is to use the “easy to fix” tag.
-You can see all the issues that have been marked easy by someone.
-This is a great way to get your feet wet and meet some new poeple.
+You can see all the issues that have been marked accessible by someone.
+This is a great way to get your feet wet and meet some new people.

-- When I find something that I know how to do or have an idea bout I’m either going to ask for more details, ask for help, or start working on a fix.
-When you click on an issue you can see the discussion that is already happening and this is how you can get to know some of the people and get involved!
+- When I find something that I know how to do or have an idea bout, I’m either going to ask for more details, ask for help, or start working on a fix.
+When you click on an issue, you can see the already happening discussion, and this is how you can get to know some of the people and get involved!

-I wish I had known about the issues tab a lot sooner but it was literally years before I discovered it, before then I would download the codebase and start poking through looking for fixes on my own then send up a pull request.
+I wish I had known about the issues tab a lot sooner, but it was years before discovering it.
+Before then, I would download the codebase and start poking through looking for fixes on my own, then send up a pull request.
 We all need to start somewhere.

 Get Involved Locally

-Many of your local areas are going to have groups geared toward programming, hacker spaces, or tech in general.
-A great place to find new ones is to look online at meetup or similar places that list all the places and events going on around you.
+Many of your local areas will have groups geared toward programming, hackerspaces, or tech in general.
+A great place to find new ones is to look online at meetups or similar places that list all the places and events around you.